iam-mhaseeb/quixel/readme.md

 * **Muhammad Haseeb** - *Initial work* - [Muhammad Haseeb](https://github.com/iam-mhaseeb)

 ## Licensing
-The pycloudy library is [MIT Licenced](LICENSE).
-Feel free to use commercially of personally.
+The Quixell project is [MIT Licenced](LICENSE).
+Feel free to use commercially or personally.